s13rw81/breska_scraping/README.md

-# Trendgully India Pvt.
-LTD &copy; Assignment
+# Trendgully India Pvt. ltd Assignment

 Navigate to Berska.com > Women > Deresses section of  and scrape information of all items in their cataog.